• Skip to primary navigation

 • traditional settings by Herbert Howells, Harold Darke, George Malcolm and Gerald Near

-• settings by modern composers such as Patrick Wedd, Brian Trant, Antonio Lotti, Lajos Bardos and our own Daniel Sargent
+• settings by modern composers such as Patrick Wedd, Brian Trant, Lajos Bardos and our own Daniel Sargent

 You may also hear the beat of the Missa Luba with drum and gourd accompaniment.